 - Unidentifiable work may result in a zero (0) for that assignment - Failure to label assignments/work appropriately may result in a zero (0) for that assignment/work.
 All assignments must be labeled correctly and turned in separately.
-(Do not staple multiple assignments together). - Failure to correct mistakes appropriately (one line and initialed) may result in a one (1) point reduction in grade. - Each spelling error may result in a one (1) point reduction in grade, this applies to all assignments. - Each grammar error may result in a one (1) point reduction in grade. - All written work needs to be submitted using black ink - Illegible hand writing may result in a reduction in the grade for the total points possible for that question.
+(Do not staple multiple assignments together). - Failure to correct mistakes appropriately (one line and initialed) may result in a one (1) point reduction in grade. - Each spelling error may result in a one (1) point reduction in grade, this applies to all assignments. - Each grammar error may result in a one (1) point reduction in grade. - All written work needs to be submitted using black ink or will result in a zero recorded for that assignment - Illegible hand writing may result in a reduction in the grade for the total points possible for that question.
 (It will be counted as a wrong answer if the instructor cannot read the answer.) - Any assignments turned in electronically must be turned in using Microsoft office software.
 All students have access to obtain Office 365 software from Meridian if they do not currently have it on their personal computer.
-If a student is submitting an assignment electronically it must be submitted using their "my.meridiantech.edu" email that was assigned to the student during orientation.
+If a student is submitting an assignment electronically it must be submitted using their "my.meridiantech.edu" email or uploaded to canvas as directed, or a zero will be recorded.